oracle/oci-service-broker/charts/oci-service-broker/docs/atp.md

 1. **Due to a known issue in service catalog/OSB, the binary data in the Secret are encoded in base64 twice.
 While mounting the data from Secrets, Kubernetes decodes it once.
 Hence user will be required to decode the data one more time to get the actual binary file.
 We are trying to come up with a workaround for this.**
 1. The client will require the DB ADMIN password and the wallet password(optional) also to connect/manage ATP.
 Users can pass these from the secret file created earlier(atp-secret.yaml).
 This is required as we don't want to store any credentials inside the broker.

-### Sample program to Connect to ATP
+### Connecting to a provisioned ATP instance

 #### Create a Kubernetes Secret with passwords

 User need to create secret with DB Admin user password and wallet password.
-Edit the `oci-service-broker/samples/atp/atp-demo-secret.yaml` with proper base64 encoded value of the passwords.
+Edit the [`oci-service-broker/samples/atp/atp-demo-secret.yaml`](../samples/atp/atp-demo-secret.yaml) with proper base64 encoded value of the passwords.
 (Example: `echo 's123456789S@' | base64`).

 Create the Secret.